 Because it doesn’t grow on trees and you’ll need some.

 Fresh.
 It’s a key goal for your festival experience and deodorant will help.
+This is high on the list of festival essentials and any other list of packing for a weekend away.

 Don’t go overboard with the sanitising.
 You don’t need to do it every time you touch anything.